Blood In Stools

 -

-swallowing blood from injury to the mouth or a nosebleed
+Swallowing blood from an injury to the mouth or a nosebleed.

 -